Snger/reading-notes/platforms/browser/chrome.md

 - Chrome DevTools converts all HEX Colors to RGB
 - How Source Maps Work
 - How to add Feedly to the Chrome RSS Subscription Extension
+- Copy JSON from console.log in developer tool to clipboard?

 <!-- /MarkdownTOC -->